 When you’re not using Quick Spacers, you can disable them using the ‘Cmd/Ctrl + Q‘ shortcut key.
 The toggle can also be accessed from the User Preferences settings in Elementor.

 This can primarily be used when you’re handing over sites and you don’t want them to access the Quick Spacers.
 Other use cases may include toggling them to avoid potential distractions during a part of your design process.

 Sometimes, due to the overlap of a spacer over another because of element positioning, it might get difficult to drag the desired spacer.

 For that purpose, we have additional simple keystroke shortcuts to manipulate the priority order of spacer visibility:

-> - Highlight Section Spacing: Hold the ‘S‘ key to bring the section spacer on top of the in cases where the column or widget overlaps the section.
+- Section-only spacing: Hold the ‘S‘ key to only show the section spacers.
+For use-cases where the column/widget spacer overlaps the section.

-> - Highlight Column Spacing: Hold the ‘C‘ key to bring the column spacer on top of the section spacer in cases where the section overlaps the column.
+- Column-only spacing: Hold the ‘C‘ key to only show the column spacers.
+For use-cases where the section/widget spacer overlaps the column.

-> - Highlight Widget Spacing: Hold the ‘W‘ key to bring the widget spacer on top of the column spacer in cases where the column or section overlaps the widget.
+- Widget-only spacing: Hold the ‘W‘ key to only show the widget spacers.
+For use-cases where the column/section spacer overlaps the widget.

-> - Highlight Selected Widget Spacing: Hold the ‘Q‘ key to select the current selected widget spacers.
+- Spacing for only the selected widget: Hold the ‘Q‘ key to show the current selected widget’s spacers.

-> Responsive Mode Spacing Adjustment
+Responsive Mode Spacing Adjustment